-Men with feminine-looking breasts can benefit from gynaecomastia surgery.
+Men with feminine-looking breasts may benefit from gynaecomastia surgery.
 This chest operation removes the breast gland and shapes a sculpted male chest.
 As a man considering the pros and cons of cosmetic surgery, you may wonder what gynaecomastia scars look like.

 All surgery leaves scars

 Anytime a cut is made in the skin, a scar is left behind.
 This is true with all types of surgery.
 Gynaecomastia surgery is no exception.
 The good news is the gynaecomastia scar usually heals nicely in most patients.
 1,2